venuswku/CoastSnap/README.md

       ```
     - Replace `Location Name` with the name of the new location (must match the name in `location.json`).
     - Make sure to import any used images at the top of `LocationDirection.js`.
-      - Example: `import NB1Lookout1 from "../images/NB1Pic1.jpg";`
+      - Example: `import NB1Lookout1 from "../images/Natural Bridges Site 1/NB1Pic1.jpg";`

 ## Get a Local Copy of Repository to Modify Website
 1. Open a terminal and navigate to a place where you want to store the CoastSnap repository.